adamshostack/conflictmodeling/3-Controls/account-controls.md

 ## Know your customer/user
-For promoted/paid content (such as adverts) there should be an identification/validation (ID&V) process and at the very least before the automation of putting out paid content.
-The challenge is event a single peice of content can be amplified by casaciding user sharing.
-Users should also have visibility on who is paying for the advert.
+For promoted/paid content (such as adverts) there can be an identification/validation (This is sold as "ID&V") process and at the very least before the automation of putting out paid content.

+Challenges include
+* Automated systems are easily subverted.
+Consider a malware distributor setting up "People for Doing the Right Thing, LLC."
+* A single peice of content can be amplified by casaciding user sharing.
+* Users should also have visibility on who is paying for the advert.

 ## Limit Automation by default
 Many platforms provide APIs for automation.
-One way to limit abuse of these APIS is to provide limited capabilities prior to an identification/validation (ID&V) process
+One way to limit abuse of these APIS is to provide limited capabilities an unlock them after verification, time on platform, time using the platform without complaint.
+This is of limited help after account takeover.

 ## Limit 2nd degree data harvesting
 In complex privacy models there are challenges when a user consents to provide personal data to a known colleague/other user and that person has is data harvested by an app, which icludes the other user.
 The platform should allow limitiations to limit such data mining sprawls.